EMULSIVE | Feb 7, 2018 | 14

 Hi Andrew, what’s this picture, then?

-This is a photo of the inside of the blacksmith’s shop of the American Eagles mine in Victor, CO.
+AM: This is a photo of the inside of the blacksmith’s shop of the American Eagles mine in Victor, CO.
 As abandoned mines go, it as easy as they come to get to, but I liked the light coming through the remains of the roof.
 This was shot with a Nikon F3 and a Nikkor 50mm f/1.4.
-It’s Ilford Delta 100, but the light was going so I pushed it to 400.
+It’s ILFORD Delta 100 Professional, but the light was going so I pushed it to 400.

 Ok, so who are you? (the short version, please)